 - 220 Grit Sandpaper

 - Country Chic Paint in Midnight Sky

 - Lint-Free Cloth

 First I removed all hardware, including the pulls, hinges and metal feet plates.
 Then I scrubbed the dirt and grime away.

-Each piece received two coats of the beautiful Midnight Sky.
+Then, each piece received two coats of the beautiful Midnight Sky.
 This deep royal blue is such a stunning bold color and the coverage is amazing!

-While the base coats dried I created a custom dark glaze of 1 ounce Dark Roast mixed with 4 ounces Clear Glaze.
 Once it was mixed I added the smallest amount of water, just to thin the glaze down a bit.

 Need to SEE how to glaze?
 Check out this video on how I glaze over chalk paint.

 Click any of these “before” photos below to view the “after” of that makeover.